ajordan5/control_px4/README.md

 ## Running in hardware

 When running outdoor or in mocap, the setup scripts will need to be run (found in control_px4/scripts/setup).
-For running airsim, no setup script is needed; just make sure these airsim settings as defined in the Install PX4 SITL section are correct.
+For running airsim, no setup script is needed; just make sure the airsim settings as defined in the Install PX4 SITL section above are correct.